avafinger/nanopi-m4-ubuntu-base-minimal/README.md

 # nanopi-m4-ubuntu-base-minimal

-Ubuntu 18.04 base minimal image for RK3399 (NanoPi M4 / NEO4)
+Ubuntu 18.04 / 20.04 base minimal image for RK3399 with camera support (NanoPi M4 v1 - 2GB / 4 GB)

 OS Image for development with the following tidbits: